Understanding EEO categories

 - Delivery driver, who brings to customers items they’ve ordered: (8) Operators

-The EEO-1 job classification guide of 2010 provides a list of occupations grouped by each of the ten EEO-1 categories.
+The EEO-1 job classification guide of 2010 provides a list of occupations grouped by each of the ten EEO classifications.
 This list isn’t exhaustive but it can help you further in classifying your employees.
 You can take a look at the EEOC’s instruction booklet for more details on the EEO-1 report.